SMaityCodes/IBE-Prototype-Implementataion/README.md

 </div>

 # 📦 ASM-IBE: An Open-Access IBE Encryption Tool
-This is a prototype implementation of Identity-based Encryption System (IBE) proposed by [Boneh et. al.](https://doi.org/10.1007/3-540-44647-8_13).
-IBE is a public-key encryption technology which does not require public-key certificates for p
+This is a prototype implementation of Identity-based Encryption System (IBE) proposed by [Boneh et. al](https://doi.org/10.1007/3-540-44647-8_13).
+IBE is a public-key encryption technology which does not require public-key certificates for public key authentication, rther, the public-key of an user is derived (usualy by hashing) from the public information (like the uique ID) of the user.
+Apart from the users of the system, the protocol uses two types of trusted authorities, viz., It consitts of the following four algorithms:-

+- Setup: this alog. is executed by a gobally trusted Admin
+- KeyGen
+- Encrypt
+- Decrypt

+Additionally, it also provides the following algorithm

+- VrifyKey

 # 📦 Prerequisite:
 - ✅ Platform : UNIX OS